+91-9992997050

 Career Opportunities:

-- University professor or researcher specializing in ancient history or classics departments.
+• University professor or researcher specializing in ancient history, classics, or computational humanities.

 Syllabus:

-- Advanced coursework in Greek and Roman history, political institutions, social structures, and cultural developments.
+• Advanced coursework in Greek and Roman history, classical literature, and computational methods.

 Internship Opportunities: